KSC-mygit/Udacity-DataScience-Nanodegree-Capstone/README.md

 Special thanks to Yahoo Finance for the free API that allows for easy download of the stock price data used in this analysis

 ## Contribution
-Contibutions to this project are welcome!
+Contributions to this project are welcome!